4rays/sf6-move-data/README.md

 ### Move Type

-The `moveType` property is a string representing the type of move.
+The `moveType` property is a string representing the type of the move.
 The following table lists the possible values:

 | Value           | Meaning                  |